 A dog throwing up white foam looks just as you would imagine.
 Rather than vomiting up food, a white, frothy liquid comes out.
 The foamy part is due to air moving in and out of a dog’s mouth while they’re in the process of vomiting.
 This adds bubbles to the liquid that is on its way back out.

 Because of this, white foam can occur any time a dog vomits.
 Sometimes it may be mixed in with the food in the vomit and sometimes, it is by itself.
 Any time a dog vomits white foam alone, it means that their stomach is empty and white foam is all there is to come up (see picture below).

 So, if a dog’s stomach is empty, where does the white liquid come from?
 If a dog’s stomach is empty, either because they aren’t eating or because they have thrown up recently, they may vomit bile, or stomach acid.
 Again, when the bile comes up from the stomach, it gets all foamy and frothy by the air moving in and out with the retching motion.

 For this reason, a dog throwing up white foam may be due to any of the same things that cause any other type of vomiting.
-Throwing up white foam may also be because they ate something white very recently and are actually regurgitating it back up.
+It could also be because they ate something white very recently and are actually regurgitating it back up.

 Since vomiting white foam can be brought about by the same causes as vomiting food, part of this list might sound familiar.
-Vomiting white foam is most often a result of a digestive issue that causes repeated vomiting, and the white foam comes up once the stomach is empty.
+Vomiting white foam is most often a result of a digestive issue that causes repeated vomiting, and the foam comes up once the stomach is empty: